sanjay9616/data-structure-and-alogrithms/README.md

 A linked list is a fundamental data structure in computer science.
 It consists of nodes where each node contains data and a reference (link) to the next node in the sequence.
 This allows for dynamic memory allocation and efficient insertion and deletion operations compared to arrays.

 <h2><a href="https://github.com/sanjay9616/data-structure-and-alogrithms/blob/master/Tree/README.md">Tree</a></h2>

+A tree data structure is a hierarchical structure that is used to represent and organize data in a way that is easy to navigate and search.
+It is a collection of nodes that are connected by edges and has a hierarchical relationship between the nodes.

+The topmost node of the tree is called the root, and the nodes below it are called the child nodes.
+Each node can have multiple child nodes, and these child nodes can also have their own child nodes, forming a recursive structure.